Cromarty: UK Parliamentary constituency

-Cromarty is in the UK Parliament constituency of Ross, Skye and Lochaber, represented since 2015 by Ian Blackford, the Leader of the SNP group in Westminster.
+Cromarty is in the UK Parliament constituency of Caithness, Sutherland and Easter Ross, represented since 2024 by Jamie Stone.

 Following the Act of Union in 1707, the British parliamentary constituency of Cromartyshire was created, replacing the former Parliament of Scotland shire constituency. also called Cromartyshire.
 Paired as an alternating constituency with neighbouring Nairnshire, the freeholders of Cromartyshire elected one Member of Parliament to one Parliament, while those of Nairnshire elected a Member to the next.
 In 1832 the town of Cromarty was separated from the county, and became a parliamentary burgh, combined with Dingwall, Dornoch, Kirkwall, Tain and Wick in the Northern Burghs constituency of the House of Commons of the Parliament of the United Kingdom.
 Known also as Wick Burghs, the constituency was a district of burghs.
 It was represented by one Member of Parliament.
 In 1918, the constituency was abolished and the Cromarty component was merged into the county constituency of Ross and Cromarty.
-Following a boundary change in 1983, the sitting MP, Hamish Gray (Conservative and Unionist Party) was defeated by Charlie Kennedy (SDP, later Liberal then Liberal Democrats), who would go on to lead the Liberal Democrats, and who represented Cromarty until 2015, as the MP for Ross, Cromarty and Skye (1983–1997), Ross, Skye and Inverness West (1997–2005) and then Ross, Skye and Lochaber.
+Following a boundary change in 1983, the sitting MP, Hamish Gray (Conservative and Unionist Party) was defeated by Charlie Kennedy (SDP, later Liberal then Liberal Democrats), who would go on to lead the Liberal Democrats, and who represented Cromarty until 2015, as the MP for Ross, Cromarty and Skye (1983–1997), Ross, Skye and Inverness West (1997–2005) and then Ross, Skye and Lochaber.(2005-2015) Cromarty was represented by Ian Blackford from 2015 until 2024 when Ross, Skye and Lochaber was abolished.
+Cromarty then became part of Caithness, Sutherland and Easter Ross.

 Scottish Parliament Constituency

-In the Scottish Parliament, Cromarty has been represented since 2016 by Kate Forbes, an SNP politician and Cabinet Secretary for Finance in the Scottish Government, as part of the Skye, Lochaber and Badenoch constituency.
+In the Scottish Parliament, Cromarty has been represented since 2016 by Kate Forbes, an SNP politician and former Cabinet Secretary for Finance in the Scottish Government, as part of the Skye, Lochaber and Badenoch constituency.
 Prior to 2011, it was part of the Ross, Skye and Inverness West Constituency.
 As well as the constituency MSP, Cromarty is represented by seven additional-member MSPs, elected across the Highlands and Islands Region.
 Since the 2017 Westminster election (when Douglas Ross resigned to take up a seat at Westminster), these have been John Finnie (Green), Maree Todd (SNP), David Stewart and Rhoda Grant (Labour), Jamie Halcro Johnston, Edward Mountain and Donald Cameron (Conservative).